 Important: PythonExecutable.windows_runtime_dlls_mode can result in DLLs being installed next to the binary in addition to being installed as part of the installer.
 When using this method, you probably want to set .windows_runtime_dlls_mode = "never" to prevent the redundant installation.

-to_wix_msi_builder(id_prefix: str, product_name: str, product_version: str, product_manufacturer: str) → starlark_tugger.WiXMSIBuilder id_prefix See starlark_tugger.WiXMSIBuilder.init() for usage.
+''' to_wix_msi_builder(id_prefix: str, product_name: str, product_version: str, product_manufacturer: str)

+→ starlark tugger.WiXMSIBuilder '''

 This method transforms the PythonExecutable instance into a starlark_tugger.WiXMSIBuilder instance.
 The returned value can be used to generate a Windows MSI installer.